 Carbon Papers as Fuel cell GDL and Electrodes

-In fuel cells, these thin, porous sheets must provide high electrical and thermal conductivity and chemical/corrosion resistance, in addition to controlling the proper flow of reactant gases (hydrogen and air) and managing the water transport out of the membrane electrode assembly (MEA).
+In fuel cells, thin, porous sheets must provide high electrical and thermal conductivity and chemical/corrosion resistance, in addition to controlling the proper flow of reactant gases (hydrogen and air) and managing the water transport out of the membrane electrode assembly (MEA).
 This layer must also have controlled compressibility to support the external forces from the assembly, and not deform into the bi-component plate channels to restrict flow.
-In summary, GDL modulates all relevant transport processes: mass transport (fuel, reaction products), electrons transport, and heat transport), meanwhile, providing long-term mechanical, chemical, and thermal stability for PEM fuel cells.
+In summary, GDL modulate all relevant transport processes: mass transport (fuel, reaction products), electrons transport, and heat transport), meanwhile, providing long-term mechanical, chemical, and thermal stability for PEM fuel cells.

 Carbon papers can be used as Electrodes for the Membrane Electrode Assembly.
 They are used as a substrate to paint the catalyst ink that determines their Anode or Cathode nature.

 Generally carbon plates can be used on the cathode side while sintered titanium is more popular and suitable for the anode side.

 Anode is the part of the fuel cells where Hydrogen enters the package.
 It is where Hydrogen is split into ions and electrons and where the electron flow starts.